SammyB272/GEOG5003_Ass1_2022_201465981.github.io/README.md

 	- the final coordinate values and sharing values for each agent.
 	- the maximum and minimum distance between the agents.
 	- the time in seconds it took for the model to run.
-- A popup figure will display which contains the environment which has been actioned by the agents, and also display the final stopping place of the agents.
+- A popup animation will display which contains the environment which has been actioned by the agents, and also display the final stopping place of the agents, this may loop through a number of frames depending on the random generator.
 - The environment_output.txt file will be populated with the ammended environement data.
 - The stored_values.txt file will be populated with the data (this will not clear after each model runthrough).